kgxsz/devops-101/part-four/README.md

 It's really not a good idea to be throwing credentials around like candy.
 What we really want is to be able to give an EC2 instance a temporary set of credentials that are easy to distribute, rotate, and revoke.
 This is where IAM roles come in.
 You assign a role to an instance, and you assign policies to that role, much like the policy above, but with much stricter permissions of course.
 Think of it a bit like this: an IAM role is to a machine what an IAM user is to a human.
 See [here](http://docs.aws.amazon.com/IAM/latest/UserGuide/WorkingWithRoles.html) for a more in depth discussion on IAM roles and the problems it solves.

-So if you look closely at the template, you'll see that we've given a bunch of permissions to our CI Slave instance because we want our CI slave to be able to carry out tasks that we will discuss soon enough.
+Now that you have a basic understanding of roles, look closely at the template, you'll see that by using the role, policy, and instanceProfile resources, we've given a bunch of permissions to our CI Slave instance.
+We're doing this because we want our CI slave to be able to use the AWS cli to carry out tasks that we will discuss soon enough.

 ---

 ### Configure your CI environment
-By now, your infrastructure stack should be built, like in the last workshop, we'll need to go through an annoying manual step.
+By now, your infrastructure stack should be built, like in the last workshop, we'll need to go through an irritating manual step.

 - check the outputs from your stack creation: